Kyle, Saskatchewan

-Kyle is a town in Lacadena Rural Municipality No. 228, in the province of Saskatchewan, Canada.
+Kyle is a town in the Rural Municipality of Lacadena No. 228 in the Canadian province of Saskatchewan.
 The town had a population of 423 in the 2006 Census.
 The village was named for its original settler, Jeremiah Kyle, in 1923.
 Kyle is 72 km north of Swift Current, and is situated along the remains of the historic Swift Current-Battleford Trail, 201 km south-west of Saskatoon, 320 km west of Regina and 32 km north of Saskatchewan Landing Provincial Park on Highway 4.
-The Canada Post postal code for Kyle is S0L 1T0.